-Dogwoods are best suited to a planting position with morning sun and some afternoon shade.
+With their changing seasonal features, bushy form and modest size, Flowering Dogwood trees are well suited to small and large gardens alike.
+They are easy to look after, but prefer neutral to acidic soil and being positioned with morning sun followed by some afternoon shade.
 Make sure to generously water young trees, especially in times of drought.
-Less frequent, generous watering is better than more frequent light watering as the water is more likely to reach the roots and provide the moisture they require.
+Less frequent, generous watering is better than more frequent light watering, as the water is more likely to reach the roots and provide the moisture they require.